 A ‘current state’ and ‘future state’ assessment focusing on the following critical elements of change will provide a good starting point for implementing a successful transition:

 Years of practical experience in designing and leading complex and sensitive change processes means that HBA consultants can provide advice and assistance that maximises the likelihood of implementing a successful change while managing the risks and complexities that are almost inevitably associated with the uncertainties related to organisational change.

-HBA Consulting has been engaged by a wide range of organisations in the public, private and not for profit sectors to review key aspects of their operations.
+HBA Consulting has been engaged by a wide range of public, private and not-for-profit organisations to review critical aspects of their operations.

 Typically, clients seek us out for assistance when:

-Our Senior Consultants have decades of classification, organisational review and design, industrial relations and change management experience that means that we can undertake these types of processes using a holistic approach that takes into account all of the key factors that can ‘make or break’ any change process.
+Our Senior Consultants have decades of classification, organisational review and design, industrial relations and change management experience, which means that we can undertake these types of processes using a holistic approach that considers all of the critical factors that can ‘make or break’ any change process.

-Perfect design that can’t be readily implemented (especially in relation to required change timeframes and budget savings imperatives) isn’t really a viable option or solution.
-Early identification and consideration of issues like this is one of the key benefits of using the highly experienced HBA Consulting team when reviewing how your organisation works and what needs to change to meet the challenges of the future.
+A perfect design that can’t be readily implemented (especially regarding required change timeframes and budget savings imperatives) isn’t a viable option or solution.
+Early identification and consideration of issues like this is a significant benefit to using the highly experienced HBA Consulting team when reviewing how your organisation works and what needs to change to meet future challenges.

 The requirement to create or review Job Design within a workforce can occur for a range of reasons, including:

 The need to review Job Design can occur at all levels – from Senior Management to line employees.